nim-lang/Nim/doc/manual_experimental.rst

 ==================

 Since version 1.4 of the Nim compiler, there is a `.noalias` annotation for variables and parameters.
-It is mapped directly to C/C++'s `restrict` keyword and means that the underlying pointer is pointing to a unique location in memory, no other aliases to this location exist.
+It is mapped directly to C/C++'s `restrict`:c: keyword and means that the underlying pointer is pointing to a unique location in memory, no other aliases to this location exist.
 It is *unchecked* that this alias restriction is followed, if the restriction is violated, the backend optimizer is free to miscompile the code.